Electronic billing can effectively reduce costs as long as there is a clear strategy of ensuring customer adoption.

-Let’s define what ebilling isn’t!
-It’s not sending emails with attachments such as excel, word or PDF these are not considered e-invoices.
+Let’s define what e-billing isn’t!
+It’s not sending emails with attachments such as excel, word or PDF these are not considered e-bills.

 E-billing is the electronic transmission of formatted data between a sender and receiver and requires that the format is machine readable like XML or UBL to be able to exchange data.
 This means that there has to be integration between the senders and receivers I.T. systems or the usage of a third party platform to connect sender and receiver.